psychemedia/storytelling-notes/and-the-girl-played-on.md

 The first time she played in the market square, she was rather nervous, and the people just walked by.

-The second time played, she started to play the people, catching their ear, and their eye, and causing them to stop a moment, and to watch, and to listen.
+The second time played, she started to play individual people, catching their ear, and their eye, and causing them to stop a moment, and to watch, and to listen.

 The third time she played, she started to play the crowd that was gathering.
 She started to play the crowd and she found thay she could make them do whatever she wanted.
 She played fast, and they danced; she played slow, and they wept.
 And as she played, she saw the boy.
 The young hunter.
 Watching her.
+And who was huntung who, I could not say.

 When she had finished, she put the violin back in its case, made her way through the crowd.
 The young hunter watched her approaching, started to follow her as she glanced back behind at him.
-And she held her hand back out to him, and she led him out of the square.
+She held her hand back out towards him, and as he reached out for it, she led him out of the square.

-"Help yourself to anything" she said, and when they got back to her house, "anything at all..." and she smiled.
+"Help yourself to anything" she said, when they had got back to her house, "anything at all..." and she smiled.
 "Even me..."
 And he blushed.
 "But *DO NOT* touch the violin".

 And they kissed, and they touched, and whatever else happened throughout the rest of that day, and that night, happened between two consenting adults, and is perhaps best left unsaid, so that nobody is embarrassed.

-And the next norning, the young man woke up first... and he went to make breakfast, because he thought that he should.
-And after remembering something of the night before, he remmebered something of the day before, and the way the girl had played the crowd, had played her violin.
-And he saw the violin case.
+The next norning, the young man woke up first... and he went to make breakfast, because he thought that he should.
+And he remembered something of the night before, and smiled; and then he remmebered something of the day before, and smiled again; and then as he remembered the way the girl had played the violin and played the crowd, he saw the violin case.
 And he remembered what the girl had said: "do NOT touch the violin".

-But looking wasn't touching, so gently, very gently, so very very gently, so very very slowly, carefully, cautiously, he opened the case...
+But looking wasn't touching, so very very gently, very very slowly, carefully, cautiously, he opened the case...

 ...and looked...

-And the violin was wrapped in rich, dark purple satin cloth.
+And the violin was wrapped in rich, dark cloth.

-And before he realised what he was doing, he lifted the case closer to him to get a better look...
-And very gently, lifted the cloth...
+And before he realised what he was doing, he lifted the case closer to him and lifted the cloth...

-And before he realised what he was doing, he was looking closely at the violin, and he was just lifting the neck of the violin to get a better look...
+And before he realised what he was doing, he was lifting the violin out of the case to get a better look......

-And before he realised what he was doing, he was lifting the violin out of the case...

 And then he imagined playing the violin... like she could... and he pretended to play.... air violin style...

 And he imagined hearing the crowd... and he imagined hearing the violin... it was almost as if he could really hear it..
 Father's bones...
 Speaking to him....
 Mother's bones...
 Calling him...
-Brother's and sister's tongues and bones... and he as pretended to play faster and faster, the noise got louder adnd louder...
+Brother's and sister's tongues and bones... and he as pretended to play faster and faster, the noise got louder and louder...
 Father's bones...
 Mother's bones...
 Brother's and sister's tongues and bones.

-And he could imagine seeing his fingers bleed as he played, as hers surely did, and then he saw his fingers were actually bleeding, but when he went to wipe the blood off.. the blood was from the violin... from the strings themeselves... from betweem the.. the bones of that instrument, that dreadful instrument and he didn't know if it was him, or her, who screamed first...
+And he could imagine seeing his fingers bleed as he played, as hers surely did, and then he saw his fingers were actually bleeding, but when he went to wipe the blood off.. the blood was from the violin... from the strings themeselves... from betweem the.. the bones that made up the instrument, that dreadful instrument and he didn't know if it was him, or her, who screamed first...
 "What the HELL do you think you are you doing....?"

-And he dropped the violin, aghast at it, seeing it for what it was... and he looked at the girl.. who looked at him...
+And he dropped the violin, aghast at it, seeing it for what it was... and he looked at the girl.. and she looked at him...

 "I... what am I doing?
 What is that, what is that thing...?
 What have you done...?"

 And he looked around at the cottage, which was fashioned like something your parents would live in (but where were her parents?) and had clutter of younger brothers and sisters about it....
-But there was no brother or sister...
+But there was no brother or sister...?

 And she said "what have I done?
 What haven't I done?
 Don't you know the sacrifices I've made?
 Don't you know the sacrifices my family have made?
 So that I could get to this...
-So that I could get you..."
+So that I could get to you..."

 But with that, the young man had fled the cottage, back to the town "I'll tell them, I'll tell them what sort of a....what you..."
 And away he ran...

 And the girl glared after him.
-And carefully, very carefully, lifted the violin, wiped it clean, placed it in the case, folded the rich dark purple satin cloth over it, closed the lid, and started to walk after him.
+And carefully, very carefully, lifted the violin, wiped it clean, placed it in the case, folded the rich dark cloth over it, closed the lid, and started to walk after him.

 When she got to the market square, the young man was feverishly trying to tell anyone who would listen what he had just seen... and as the girl walked to the centre of the square, their eyes were on her... and as she started to play, they started to listen, and as she started to play faster, they started to move faster, and when the boy pushed through the crowd and grabbed the violin and told the crowd what he had seen they stood stock still.
 And started to boo, and to shout, and...